m-lohmann/DUPEsolang.jl/README.md

 ### Return stack/continuation stack manipulation

 In **DUP**, the return stack is used for tracing brackets and locations of functions, like in **FALSE**.
 Unlike in **FALSE** however, the return stack in **DUP** is entirely transparent and can exchange values with the data stack.
 This way, return addresses can be deleted, changed, or the return stack can be used just as a second data stack.
-The `(` operator pops the tompost data stack value and pushes it on the return stack.
+The `(` operator pops the topmost data stack value and pushes it on the return stack.
 The operator `(` pops the topmost return stack value and pushes it on the data stack.

-Example using the return stack as second stack fro temporary storage:
+Example using the return stack as second stack for temporary storage:
 ```
             data Stack          return stack
 2 3(4+)